binalyze/n8n-nodes-binalyze-air/README.md

       - Both tasks must have been executed on the same endpoint/asset
       - Both tasks must have completed successfully
       - The two tasks must be different (cannot compare a task with itself)
+      - The task list shows only baseline acquisition tasks that were executed on the selected asset
 - `getComparisonReport` - Get baseline comparison report

 ### Cases